0x9090/ShellEssentials/README.md

 # ShellEssentials
-CentOS & Debian Base OS Setup Script - Installs things I like
+CentOS & Debian OS setup script - installs things I like

 Don't actually use this: